 The next screen will ask you to link a credit card.
-Your first thought might be: “I thought this was free!?”.
-Never fear, AAdvantage Dining will never charge your card.
-It's merely required so AA can track when you've dined at a partner restaurant.
+Your first thought might be: “I thought this was free!?”
+Fear not; AAdvantage Dining will never charge your card.
+This step is only required so that AA can track when you've dined at a partner restaurant.

 AA Dining Program Sign-up Bonus

-How to Find AAdvantage Dining Near You
+How To Find AAdvantage Dining Near You

-American Airlines Dining Program Pro-Tips
+American Airlines Dining Program Pro Tips

 Thankfully, earning AA Dining rewards is a relatively straightforward process.
 With that said, there are a few things to keep in mind to avoid any confusion or missed bonus opportunities.

-Maximize Your AA Dining Purchase
+Maximize Your AA Dining Purchases

-American Airlines Credit Cards
+American Airlines credit cards

-If you're specifically interested in maximizing your AAdvantage earnings, you may want to consider using an AA co-branded card for your meal purchases.
-One of the best options could be the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, as it earns 2X bonus miles per dollar spent at restaurants.
+To maximize your AAdvantage earnings, consider using an AA co-branded card for your meal purchases.
+One of the best options could be the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, as it earns 2X bonus miles per dollar spent at restaurants.

 With these perks, it's easy to justify the annual fee of $99, waived for first 12 months.

 - Free checked bags for you and up to 4 companions on domestic itineraries